jengle-dev/RegEx-Matching-HTML-Tags/Phone-Number-RegEx.md

 ## Regex Components

 ### Anchors
 Anchors can be used to match the phone number pattern only if it occurs at specific positions within the string.
-Those anchors do not match any characters otherwise.
+These anchors do not match any characters otherwise.

 The two commonly used anchors that can be used with the phone number pattern are:
 * `^` (caret): matches the beginning of the string
 * `$` (dollar sign): matches the end of the string

 ### Quantifiers
+These quantifiers can be used to validate the number of occurances of a character or group of characters.

+Some commonly used quantifiers that can be used with phone numbers are:
+* `+` (plug sign): matches one or more occurr

 ### Grouping Constructs